adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ---

-People using ruby generally have a way to install different ruby versions, manage their packages (or gems), and manage their gem dependencies.
+People using Ruby generally have a way to install different Ruby versions, manage their packages (or gems), and manage their gem dependencies.

 ## Ruby Managers

-Some platforms have ruby pre-installed or available as a package.
+Some platforms have Ruby pre-installed or available as a package.
 Most rubyists do not use these, or if they do, they only use them to bootstrap another ruby installer or implementation.
-Instead rubyists tend to install a ruby manager to install and switch between many versions of ruby and their projects' ruby environments.
+Instead rubyists tend to install a Ruby manager to install and switch between many versions of Ruby and their projects' ruby environments.

 The following are the popular ruby/environment managers: